 Reuben’s Realization

-Another day, another dollar.
-Reuben had been working all morning.
+Months.
+Time had flown by and Reuben had been working all morning.
 His shop was full of customers.
 From the curious passerby to the few loyal patrons.
 He looked out of his shop window and noticed a few families walking along the sidewalk.
 A crooked smile appeared on his face.
 He wished to have that kind of reality one day.
-Evan, Ryder, and himself all walking (or floating) down the street together.
+Evan, Ryder, and himself all walking (or floating) down the street together, maybe even a sibling of Ryder’s with them.
 A sight he’d love to be apart of.
 Sadly, his shop was too bustling for him to take much time off; especially these days.
+The offer of the Ydra was still on the table and Reuben hadn’t even talked to Evan about it at all, after all, with the busyness here at the Mystic Herb, there was no way to even consider such a request.

 When he first opened the shop he was able to close a few days here or there and no one cared.
 Now that business was booming, he seemed to never have a day off.
 One client wanted a potent potion while another was seeking a specific crystal and yet another wanted to look into buying a tarot deck.
 Another whole sect of customers wished to buy fresh herbs or specialty glass bottles for their own potions which Reuben would order from one of his importers.
 Reuben’s business had grown tremendously over the years and more and more people seemed curious as to what the Mystic Herb was all about.